wangyi111/international-archaeology-ai-challenge/README.md

 # international-archaeology-ai-challenge

-Codes for the [HIDA/IDSI international archaeology AI challenge](https://www.helmholtz-hida.de/en/events/internationale-ki-challenge-archaeologie/).
+Codes for the [HIDA/IDSI international archaeology AI challenge](https://www.helmholtz-hida.de/en/events/internationale-ki-challenge-archaeologie/) where we won first place among the participants.
 The task is multiclass semantic segmentation of ancient agricultural terrace/wall in the Negev desert.
 We use UNet/DeepLabV3+ with EfficientNet backbone and get an overal IOU (foreground only) of 0.31.

 |     |     |     |
 |:---:|:---:|:---:|